Skip to main content

 A healthy blood pressure target is consistently below 120/80 mmHg in most adults focused on longevity.
 People with established cardiovascular disease, diabetes, or kidney disease may benefit from even tighter targets, set with their physician.

-In many cases, yes, you can taper off blood pressure medication after losing weight, especially fat mass, and improving metabolic health.
+In many cases, yes, you can taper off blood pressure medication after losing weight, particularly fat mass, and improving metabolic health.
 We work with patients to safely de-prescribe when home monitoring data supports it.

 Occasional spikes during intense stress are normal.
 Persistent elevation, even if mild, is what causes long-term damage.
 We look at your median blood pressure across many readings to decide if intervention is needed.